bruno-unna/chess/reference/uci-engine-interface.md

 	Example:

-	   "register later"
+	   register later

-	   "register name Stefan MK code 4359874324"
+	   register name Stefan MK code 4359874324

 * ucinewgame

-   this is sent to the engine when the next search (started with "position" and "go") will be from a different game.
+   this is sent to the engine when the next search (started with `position` and `go`) will be from a different game.
 This can be a new game the engine should play or a new game it should analyse but also the next position from a testsuite with positions only.

-   If the GUI hasn't sent a "ucinewgame" before the first "position" command, the engine shouldn't expect any further ucinewgame commands as the GUI is probably not supporting the ucinewgame command.
+   If the GUI hasn't sent a `ucinewgame` before the first `position` command, the engine shouldn't expect any further ucinewgame commands as the GUI is probably not supporting the ucinewgame command.
 So the engine should not rely on this command even though all new GUIs should support it.

-   As the engine's reaction to "ucinewgame" can take some time the GUI should always send "isready" after "ucinewgame" to wait for the engine to finish its operation.
+   As the engine's reaction to `ucinewgame` can take some time the GUI should always send `isready` after `ucinewgame` to wait for the engine to finish its operation.

 * position [fen <fenstring> | startpos ]  moves <move1> .... <movei>

 	set up the position described in fenstring on the internal board and play the moves on the internal chess board.
-If the game was played  from the start position the string "startpos" will be sent.
+If the game was played  from the start position the string `startpos` will be sent.

-	Note: no "new" command is needed.
-However, if this position is from a different game than the last position sent to the engine, the GUI should have sent a "ucinewgame" inbetween.
+	Note: no `new` command is needed.
+However, if this position is from a different game than the last position sent to the engine, the GUI should have sent a `ucinewgame` inbetween.

 * go

-	start calculating on the current position set up with the "position" command.
+	start calculating on the current position set up with the `position` command.

 	There are a number of commands that can follow this command, all will be sent in the same string.
 	If one command is not sent its value should be interpreted as it would not influence the search.